 Duplicate Meta Tag Descriptions: These are the description of the pages on your site.
 If the content on your website is required to be unique, Meta tag descriptions is no exception.
 Make sure that the Meta tags across all the pages of the website are unique.

 Mirror Pages: These are multiple pages with the same content across different URLs.
 This practice is also termed as deceptive by search engines.

-Thin Content: These are content that are very low-quality, not informative and are only created for the purpose of SEO, with keywords stuffed in without making complete sense.
+Thin Content: These are content that is very low-quality, not informative and is only created for the purpose of SEO, with keywords stuffed in without making complete sense.